Tuesday's gossip column

 Lille midfielder Renato Sanches says he is "ready" to leave the club for a fresh challenge.
 Arsenal and AC Milan are among the clubs interested in the 24-year-old Portugal star, who was close to signing for Barcelona in the summer.
 (L'Equipe, in French)

+Chelsea boss Thomas Tuchel wants Germany's Antonio Rudiger, 28, Denmark's Andreas Christensen, 25, Brazilian Thiago Silva, 37, and Spaniard Cesar Azpilicueta, 32, to sign new deals with the club.
+All four defenders are out of contract in the summer.
+(Goal)

 Fulham's Aleksandar Mitrovic is said to be a target for multiple clubs in January, with Villarreal's Unai Emery looking into a potential move for the striker.
-The 27-year-old Serbian international has scored 21 goals in 18 games this season.
+The 27-year-old Serbia international has scored 21 goals in 18 games this season.
 (Mirror)

-Barcelona could terminate Samuel Umtiti contact.
-The French defender, 28, has failed to agree a pay cut on his £208,000-per-week salary among the club's financial struggles.
+Barcelona could terminate Samuel Umtiti's contract.
+The French defender, 28, has failed to agree a cut to his £208,000-per-week salary amid the club's financial struggles.
 (Sport, in Spanish)

-Bayern Munich are set to offer Germany international defender Niklas Sule a new contract, scuppering the hopes of top Premier League clubs who planned to sign the 26-year-old on a free transfer.
+Bayern Munich are set to offer Germany defender Niklas Sule a new contract, scuppering the hopes of top Premier League clubs who planned to sign the 26-year-old on a free transfer.
 (TZ, in German)

+Arsenal are interested in Romanian forward Ianis Stoica.
+The 18-year-old currently plays for FCSB in Romania's Liga I. (Sun)

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment